isomerpages/moe-cedargirlssec/_centre-for-social-innovation/Incubating Spaces/Our Journey.md

 <img src="/images/oj24.png" style="width:60%">	<br>
 Under the Sea Translation Project (IPW) <br><br>

 • In how many languages can you express your love for the enrivonment?
 Students collaborated with NEA and LKY Fund for Bilingualism to translate the book ‘Under the Sea’ into Mother Tongue Languages (Mandarin, Malay, and Tamil).
 They also worked together to create teaching resources that accompanied the book, suitable for pre-school and kindergarten students.
-The books have been shared at the NEA Clean & Green Carnival.	<br><br>
+The books have been shared at the NEA Clean &amp; Green Carnival.	<br><br>

 <img src="/images/oj25.png" style="width:60%">	<br>
 The SAFE KNIFE (Y3 GEB IVP) <br><br>